syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/styling.md

 ## Custom font and size

 Rich Text Editor provides support to custom fonts and size with existing list.
-If you want to add additional font names and font sizes to font drop-down, pass the font information as `List<DropDownItemModel>` data to the items field of `FontSize` and `FontFamily` property.
+If you want to add additional font names and font sizes to font drop-down, pass the font information as `List<DropDownItemModel>` data to the `Items` field of `RichTextEditorFontSize` and `RichTextEditorFontFamily` tag.

 ```csharp